 "Thanks!
 Love you!"
 He called aloud, and several students turned their heads at the uproar.
 Hakuba squawked in surprise, and Kaito could hear his choked out words before he shut the phone.

 Sure, he and Hakuba didn't get along, but they had a certain understanding that stemmed from the fact Saguru was aware he was Kaito KID.
 Of course, Kaito never confirmed his suspicions, but allowed him to believe so anyway.
 Saguru, for all his talk, wouldn't tell anyone, not when one of his close friends turned out to be the man he was looking for.

 Not literally, but at least long enough to cast away his fate.

-"Get him a mango smoothie or something, Sonoko-chan."
-She said instead of listening to his pleads, ushering him to one of the luxurious plush pink sofas.
+Ran waved him off without hesitation.
+"Get him a smoothie or something, Sonoko-chan."
+She said, totally ignoring him, as she ushered him to one of the luxurious pink sofas.

 The tables were checkered pink and green with pictures of various fruits.
 There's happened to be an orange slice.
 He glowered at it considerably, cursing his life and anything else he could think of.

 "Shinichi—?"
 Ran blinked curiously at him.
 "Have you been listening?"

 "Huh?
 Yeah."
 He nodded absently.
 "That test in Sociology."